nezumi1503/nezumi1503.github.io/_pages/about.md

 News
 ======

+23.11.2022 - **We are looking for a new postdoc who would bring the electron trapping project to the successful end!
+More information [here](https://mhejduk.com/positions/positions-postdoc/)**

 07.09.2022 - Andrej and Ivan defended their bachelor theses and passed the state exams!
 Congratulations Bc.
 Rendek and Bc.
 Hudák!

 01.03.2022 - Two PhD students, Niklas Lausti and Vineet Kumar, join the group.